theluupe/theluupe-interview/README.md

 ### Introduction

+Welcome to our interview App.
 The web application uses [Next.js](https://nextjs.org/) together with a [custom server](https://nextjs.org/docs/advanced-features/custom-server) that uses [graphql-yoga](https://github.com/prisma-labs/graphql-yoga) to run the GraphQL API.
 The main benefits of this are:

 - Next.js provides SSR support for better search engine indexing and load times on slower devices, as well as a sensible and tested framework